tldr-pages/tldr/pages/linux/makepkg.md

 # makepkg

 > Creates a package which can be used with `pacman`.
-> Uses the `PKGBUILD` file in the current working directory.
+> Uses the `PKGBUILD` file in the current working directory by default.
 > More information: <https://man.archlinux.org/man/makepkg.8>.

 - Make a package: